aws-samples/aws-lambda-rdbms-integration/README.md

    mvn clean package
    ```

-   This builds a self contained jar file containing the `LambdaInvoke` java class and all its dependencies, including the AWS SDK class files.
+   This builds a self contained .jar file containing the `LambdaInvoke` java class and all its dependencies, including the AWS SDK class files.

-1. Verify that the EC2 instance role is correct and that we can connect to the AWS Lambda service and successfully call our function, using the main method included in the class:
+1. Verify that the EC2 instance role is correct and that you can connect to the AWS Lambda service and successfully call our function, using the main method included in the class:
    ```
    java -cp target/aws-rdbmsinteg-1.0.jar com.amazonaws.rdbmsinteg.LambdaInvoke
    ```